SufyanDanish/Drone-Fire-Vision/README.md

 ## 2 Dataset
 The datasets can be downloaded from the following links.

-Option 1: The proposed Drone Vision Fire dataset Download from given link: Click here
+Option 1: The proposed Drone Fire Vision dataset Download from given link: [here](#)

 Option 2: Download Foggia’s dataset from the given link: Click [here](https://mivia.unisa.it/datasets/video-analysis-datasets/fire-detection-dataset/)